rellermeyer/TUD-DistributedSystems/docs/report.md

 Conclusion/Summary
 how was the project for us? difficulties (3 exchange students) did we fulfill our expectations? why did we fail to run and evaluate our implementation in a distributed manner?

+## Conclution

+We managed to implement the protocol to the extent that the paper did it also.
+We did though not run it in a distributed manner since when it was time to do that we where no longer at the same place and could not run it between out computers, without opening ports to the internet which we did not want to do.